-A community component is a custom file or set of files that has been packaged so that it can be shared with other developers who use Visual Studio.
-Examples of community components are starter kits, add-ins, project item templates, and IntelliSense code snippets.
-From Visual Studio, you can search for community components that others have created and then download and install them for your own use.
-Community components are installed on a developer's computer by using the Visual Studio Content Installer, so that they appear in the appropriate dialog box or window in Visual Studio.
-You can also create your own community component to share with others.
+A community component is a custom file or set of files that has been packaged so it can be shared with other developers who use Visual Studio.
+Examples of community components are starter kits, controls, add-ins, project item templates, and IntelliSense code snippets.
+From within Visual Studio, you can search for community components that others have created and download and install them for your own use.
+Community components are installed on a developer's computer using the Visual Studio Content Installer, so that they appear in the appropriate dialog box or window in Visual Studio.
+You also can create your own community component to share with others.

-A .zip file that has the extension .vsi that contains the .vscontent file and also the files for the component.
-The .vsi file is the file that you post on community Web sites or send to friends and co-workers who want to use your component.
-Double-clicking a .vsi file starts the Visual Studio Content Installer.
+A .zip file with the extension .vsi that contains the .vscontent file as well as the files for the component.
+The .vsi file is the file you post on community web sites or send to friends and co-workers who want to use your component.
+Double-clicking a .vsi file launches the Visual Studio Content Installer.

 Visual Studio Content Installer

-A wizard that copies the files in a .vsi file to the correct locations on disk so the component is available for use in Visual Studio.
+A wizard that copies the files in a .vsi file to the correct locations on disk so the component is available for use from within Visual Studio.

 How do I find and install a community component?

-You can search for community components from Help.
+You can search for community components from within Visual Studio using the Community Search option on the Community menu.
+You also can search for community components from Help.
 MSDN Online and Codezone Community are the only types of search results that contain community components.
-For more information, see How to: Find Community Components.
+For more information, see.

 Once you have located a community component, you can download it to your computer and then install it.
-For more information, see How to: Install Community Components.
+For more information, see.